complemento/docker.otrs/README.md

 `docker run -d -v otrs_data:/opt/otrs -p 80:80 ligero/otrs`

+ - In production environments, we recommend you to set the version of your choice:

+ `docker run -d -v otrs_data:/opt/otrs -p 80:80 ligero/otrs:6.0.4`

+ Currently available versions:
+ - 6.0.4
+ - 5.0.26

+Older not maintained versions:
+ - 6.0.3
+ - 6.0.2
+ - 6.0.1

 If you are running your docker container on your localhost, go to http://localhost/otrs/installer.pl to proceed with the rest of the installation.